squidfunk/mkdocs-material/docs/tutorials/blogs/navigation.md

 [Tags plugin]: https://squidfunk.github.io/mkdocs-material/plugins/tags/

-You may have a tutorial like this one as well a more comprehensive setup guide and reference documentation.
+You may have a tutorial like this one as well as a more comprehensive setup guide and reference documentation.
 Adding the same tag to all three shows that they are related.
 As you will see, it is possible to navigate from a tagged page to the tag index and, from there, to other pages that carry the same tag.